 Through fun games and activities, students are encouraged to learn about how to work as a team and to improve their confidence.
 They are introduced to a range of drama techniques and are encouraged to explore their creativity and imagination.

 As they progress, they are encouraged to develop their improvisation skills creating characters, as well as exploring a range of scripts.

 At KS4, students can choose GCSE Drama.

 At KS5, Drama and Theatre Studies is an A level linear option, where students develop their practical and written skills in greater detail.
-We are running the A level, and from September 2016 we will not be offering AS qualifications.

 The Drama department has two specialist rooms, A101 and A203, both with lighting and sound facilities.